Preemptive war: League of Nations period (1919–1939)

 In the 1920s, the League peaceably settled numerous international disputes and was generally perceived as succeeding in its primary purpose.
 It was only in the 1930s that its effectiveness in preventing wars began to come into question.
 Such questions began to arise when it first became apparent in 1931 that it was incapable of halting aggression by Imperial Japan in Manchuria.
 In the Mukden Incident, Japan claimed to be fighting a "defensive war" in Manchuria, attempting to "preempt" supposedly-aggressive Chinese intentions towards the Japanese.
 According to the Japanese, the Republic of China had started the war by blowing up a South Manchurian Railway line near Mukden and that since the Chinese were the aggressors, the Japanese were merely "defending themselves."'
 A predominance of evidence has since indicated that the railway had actually been blown up by Japanese operatives.

 In 1933, the impotency of the League became more pronounced when notices were provided by Japan and Nazi Germany that they would be terminating their memberships in the League.
 Fascist Italy shortly followed suit by exiting the League in 1937.
 Soon, Italy and Germany also began engaging in militaristic campaigns designed to either enlarge their borders or to expand their sphere of military control, and the League was shown to be powerless to stop them.
 The perceived impotency of the League was a contributing factor to the full outbreak of World War II in 1939.
 The start of World War II is generally dated from the event of Germany's invasion of Poland.
 It is noteworthy that Germany claimed at the time that its invasion of Poland was in fact a "defensive war," as it had allegedly been invaded by a group of Polish saboteurs, signaling a potentially-larger invasion of Germany by Poland that was soon to be under way.
 Thus, Germany was left with no option but to preemptive invade Poland to halt the alleged Polish plans to invade Germany.
 It was later discovered that Germany had fabricated the evidence for the alleged Polish saboteurs as a part of the Gleiwitz incident.

-World War II period (1939–1945)
+World War II (1939–1945)

 Once again, during the course of the even more widespread and lethal World War II, the hope of somehow definitively ending all war, including preemptive war, was seriously discussed.
 That dialogue ultimately resulted in the establishment of the successor organization to the League, the United Nations (UN).
 As with the League, the primary aim and hope of the UN was to prevent all wars, including preemptive wars.
 Unlike the League, the UN had the United States as a member.

 In analyzing the many components of World War II, which one might consider as separate individual wars, the various attacks on previously-neutral countries, and the attacks against Iran and Norway might be considered to have been preemptive wars.